kuus/generator-gulp-webapp/README.md

 ## Diff from original
  - Does not prompt for project name, it grabs it from the root folder name
- - Template language choice between [swig](http://paularmstrong.github.io/swig/), [jade](http://jade-lang.com/) (kind of follows the [official recipe](https://github.com/yeoman/generator-gulp-webapp/blob/master/docs/recipes/jade.md)), and none.
+ - Template language choice between [nunjucks](https://mozilla.github.io/nunjucks/), [swig](http://paularmstrong.github.io/swig/), [jade](http://jade-lang.com/) (kind of follows the [official recipe](https://github.com/yeoman/generator-gulp-webapp/blob/master/docs/recipes/jade.md)), and none.
  - When a template language is used you can store content data outside the templates (in `data/` folder to mimic real data from DB.
- - Implement a basic template inheritance pattern through jade and swig.
+ - Implement a basic template inheritance pattern through nunjucks, swig and jade.
  - Include only the desired Bootstrap scss components.
  - Inline small images and svg fonts in css (only during build), with [gulp-base64](https://www.npmjs.com/package/gulp-base64)
  - Combine media queries in css, with [gulp-merge-media-queries](https://www.npmjs.com/package/gulp-merge-media-queries).